Hammerson strengthens hand in London mall battle

 The redevelopment of the shopping center is, however, likely to be stalled as all three stakeholders have to agree on a single developer.

-Westfield, which submitted a planning application to redevelop the Whitgift Centre last week, told Reuters that it intends to spend 1 billion pounds to redevelop the site.
+Westfield, which submitted a planning application to redevelop the Whitgift Centre last week, was not immediately available for comment.

 Large British shopping centers that dominate surrounding areas are highly prized by property investors as they have so far weathered a tough retailing climate better than others.
 Westfield said in November that a major retail scheme in Croydon could serve over three million customers.